gms64/greg_on_data/content/posts/best-data-science-twitter-accounts.md

 The overall idea of this process is an amended version of the code I wrote for finding good newsletters.
 I actually have to go back and fix that code later (and rewrite the article), but new content is more fun.
 Shiny Object Syndrome, if you will.

-High level overview:
+Here's the high level overview:
 - Scrape Google Results for queries like 'best data science twitter accounts' to collect web  pages that Google links to
-- Get all links on each page (excluding internal links)
+- Get all external links on each page
 - Count the frequency of each link to find popular accounts
 - Scrape the Twitter accounts to get followers / following / tweets statistics